sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/index.md

 This area contains all of the descriptions of the python scripts.
 If you only want to know how to run the four main scripts, check out the [Cheat Sheet](./cheat_sheet.md)

-If one wants to look further into the main script, follow these links:
+If one wants to look further into the main scripts, follow these links:

 * [Test List Creator](list_test_wrap.md)
 * [Run Lint](lint_wrap.md)